JaxWil24/School_District_Analysis/README.md

 # School District Analysis

 ## Overview
 * An analysis and correction was completed on the data for highschoolers.
-Evidence of academic dishonesty lead to a reworking of data for performance of multiple high schools, specifically Thomas High School.
-Code removed the faulty scores and reworked the data to show a more accurate measurment of the schools success.
+Evidence of academic dishonesty led to a reworking of data for performance of multiple high schools, specifically Thomas High School.
+Code removed the faulty scores and reworked the data to show a more accurate measurement of the schools success.

 ## Results